ssankartsys/TestPipeline/README.md

 - Select "Trigger builds remotely (e.g. from scripts)" and fill in the following Authentication Token "IMSStartBuild".
 This token is what is used to trigger the build remotely from Pega
 - Under the *Pipeline* section, select *Pipeline script from SCM* from the dropdown for Definition, chose *Git* for the SCM and provide this Git repository URL - https://github.com/tomgoth/inventory-management-pipeline-master.git (since this is a Github location, additional authentication is not needed).
 Leave everything else as default but do ensure that the *Script Path* is set to Jenkinsfile without any other path location in front of it.

-This should now be a fully configured Jenkins project ready to execute a build for the InventoryManagementPipeline application provided as part of the PegaWorld bootcamp.
+This should now be a fully configured Jenkins project ready to execute a build for the InventoryManagementPipeline application.

 # Artifactory configuration